top of page

 Pay attention to stamps or pre-printed text.

-For more tips on this process, check out this post.
+For more tips on this process, read How to Transcribe Online Genealogy Records.

 ↪️ Are you looking for more genealogy resources?